 $ ls -C .git/objects 09 24 28 45 59 6a 77 80 8c 97 af c4 e7 info 11 27 43 56 69 6b 78 84 91 9c b5 e4 fa pack

 You should see a lot of folders named with two characters.
-The first two letters sha1 hash of the object stored in git are the directory names.
+The first two letters of the SHA1 hash of the objects stored in git are the directory names.

 ls -C .git/objects/<dir>